dnlbellfield/JS_Array_Methods/README.md

 # JS_Array_Methods

-we will use tinytest or simpletest to test out code.
+We will use tinytest or simpletest to test out code.

 Tiniest JavaScript unit testing library
 This is an in-browser JavaScript library I've been using for years.
 It's so small and simple that it never occured to me to open source it until I saw all the overly complicated alternatives that are out there.